-The College is aware of several factors which may impact on future funding, including the new government Skills and Post-16 Education Act.
-The College was one of the early adopters of the new T-Levels and has collaborated on a number of capital projects relating to the development of Higher Level technical qualifications and Strategic Development fund.
-These new developments are exciting opportunities for the College to be a national leader and delivering high quality will be a significant opportunity for the College.
+The College is aware of several factors which may impact on future funding, including uncertainty around the defunding of some Level 3 courses.
+The College was one of the early adopters of the new T-Levels and has collaborated on a number of capital projects relating to the development of Higher Level technical qualifications and continues to monitor future developments.
 The College is working with key stakeholders to ensure it develops a future offer that meets the needs of local employers and students.